James Hansen: Global temperature analysis

 The first NASA Goddard Institute for Space Studies (GISS) global temperature analysis was published in 1981.
 Hansen and his co-author analyzed the surface air temperature at meteorological stations focusing on the years from 1880 to 1985.
 Temperatures for stations closer together than 1000 kilometers were shown to be highly correlated, especially in the mid-latitudes, providing a way to combine the station data to provide accurate long-term variations.
 They concluded that global mean temperatures can be determined even though meteorological stations are typically in the Northern hemisphere and confined to continental regions.
 Warming in the past century was found to be 0.5-0.7 °C, with warming similar in both hemispheres.
 When the analysis was updated in 1988, the four warmest years on record were all in the 1980s.
 The two warmest years were 1981 and 1987.
-During a senate meeting on June 23, 1988, Hansen reported that he was ninety-nine percent certain the earth was warmer then than it had ever been measured to be, there was a clear cause and effect relationship with the greenhouse effect and lastly that due to global warming, the likelihood of freak weather was steadily increasing.
+During a senate meeting on June 23, 1988, Hansen reported that he was ninety-nine percent certain the earth was warmer then than at any time in the history of instrumental measurements, there was a clear cause and effect relationship with the greenhouse effect and lastly that due to global warming, the likelihood of freak weather was steadily increasing.

 With the 1991 eruption of Mount Pinatubo, 1992 saw a cooling in global temperatures.
 There was speculation that this would cause the next couple of years to be cooler because of the large serial correlation in the global temperatures.
 Bassett and Lin found the statistical odds of a new temperature record to be small.
 Hansen countered by saying that having insider information shifted the odds to those who know the physics of the climate system, and that whether there is a new temperature record depends upon the particular data set used.